 Human happiness (like most things in life) is a gradient and we’re all located on that gradient somewhere.
 Most of us experience an average amount of happiness in our lives but there are a few of us who don’t.
 Those who don’t have an average amount of happiness are either those who are blessed with an extraordinarily amount of happiness or those who have very little happiness at all in their lives.

-Bell curves are as much of a reality for dogs as they are for people.
-Just as with people, a very small percentage of dogs enjoy an extremely spoiled and pampered life while another small percentage are doomed to lives where they’re horribly mistreated or forced to scavenge and starve on the streets.
+Bell curves are as much of a reality for dogs as they are for humans.
+Just as with people, a small percentage of dogs enjoy very spoiled and pampered lives while another small percentage are doomed to lives where they’re abused and mistreated or forced to scavenge and starve on the streets.
 Thankfully, most dogs (like most humans) have average lives that are made up of fairly equal amounts of joy and sorrow.
-For the average dog, joy is a function of having a nice human who will love, feed and care for the dog.
-Distress, for the average dog, consists of mostly commonplace frustrations, such as being left at home alone while everyone’s at work or at school, having to share an owner’s affection with another dog(s) or people or not being allowed to gluttonously chow down on however and whatever food a dog might desire.
+For the average dog, joy is a function of having a nice human who will love, feed and care for that particular dog.
+Distress, for the average dog, consists of a variety of commonplace frustrations: a dog might develop anxiety over being left at home alone for long periods of time while the people in the household are at work or school; or a dog might become stressed when it has to compete for their owner’s affection with other pets; or a dog may feel anxious when it’s not fed enough food to satisfy its hunger or even have the water bowl run dry.